 Relatives and friends may call Sunday from 5 to 7 p.m. at the funeral home.

-To plant a tree in memory of Julius Bilardi, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Julius Bilardi, please visit our Tree Store